SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy looks up at Pinkie with a smile.
 "Yes?"

-Pinkie tries, but fails to say anything.
+Pinkie tries but fails to say anything.

 *I can't do it!*